 The rules and regulations applicable to managed investment schemes rely on the "external" director component of a responsible entity board (or, where applicable, its compliance committee) to ensure there is an adequate level of independence on the board.

-It is the responsible entity's policy that the Board composition will comprise a majority of non executive directors who meet the external director requirements and who the Board considers are able to bring an independent view to the Board's deliberations.
+The responsible entity's Board comprises a majority of non executive directors who meet the external director requirements and who the Board considers are able to bring an independent view to the Board's deliberations.